thoroo/quick-fetch/README.md

 - Maybe implement some sort of asynch functionality to be able to press for next item instead of waiting.
     - Temp folder needs to be reworked in that case
 - Add example config for showcasing XPaths
+- Add functionality in user other drivers, e.g. IE and Firefox
+- Add combined functionality between `grab` and `fetch`

 ## Installation